pgruetter/sdl-docs/docs/reference/deployYarn.md

 ---
-id: yarn
+id: deployYarn
-title: Run on YARN
+title: Deploy on YARN
 ---

 Smart Data Lake can be easily executed on a YARN cluster by spark-submit.